JesusC0der/Raspi-Drive/README.md

 ## Manual Installation
-If you would like to manualy install this then you can follow these instructions.
+If you would like to manually install this then you can follow these instructions.
 1. Update your packages with ```sudo apt-get update```
 2. Upgrade your system with ```sudo apt-get upgrade -y```
 3. Install exfat-fuse and exfat-utils with ```sudo apt-get install exfat-fuse exfat-utils```